-Your pelvic floor is a broad sling of muscles, ligaments and sheet-like tissues that stretch from your pubic bone at the front of your body, to the base of your spine at the back.
-The pelvic floor is sometimes compared to a trampoline, as it can stretch in response to weight, and bounce up again.
-Unlike a trampoline, however, if it bears weight for a long time, as it does during pregnancy, the muscles or tissues can become overstretched and weak.
-This occurs as early as 12 weeks into your pregnancy.
-If you do your pelvic floor exercises correctly and often, it can help to protect you while you’re pregnant and after your baby is born.
-It will also help to prevent a prolapse and/or leakage.
-If you have not been shown how to do pelvic floor exercises, see your Pelvic Floor Physiotherapist.
+Your pelvic floor is a broad sling of muscles, ligaments, and sheet-like tissues that stretch from your pubic bone at the front of your body to the base of your spine at the back.
+The pelvic floor is sometimes compared to a trampoline as it can stretch in response to weight.
+Unlike a trampoline however, it bears weight for a long time especially in certain situations for example during pregnancy.

 Marita Dowsett, B.P.T.